Skip to content

 Beyond the initial costs, adding the endorsement will also affect the policyholder’s premiums.
 To understand the total costs naming an AI will have on premiums, contact your insurer.

-There are two major factors to consider when listing an AI.
+There are three major factors to consider when listing an AI.

 1. Submitting the Correct Endorsement Form